An LA Crime Story

 haloing the dozen male customers scattered around the room, watching them.

 Man she wanted to leave.
-She needed to calm herself down; she needed to stop thinking of that blue
+But she shouldn’t without saying hello.
+She needed to calm herself down first; she needed to stop thinking of that blue

 After awhile he looked up and saw her – the lone white American in the place.
 It took him a

 moment, then a smile accordioned his eyes.
-She shoved off the wall and headed toward him.
-She
+As she shoved off the wall and headed toward him, she

 She reached the bar.
 And the bartender.
 Christ she was nervous.
 So was he.
 “Hello Joe.” she stuck